hrysakis/d2v_change_detection_tool/README.md

 - i)'Simple_Changes_Folder' denotes the folder which contains the SPARQL update queries for the detection of Simple Changes.
 This is an essestial update at the properties file that requires from user to set the actual full file path of this folder, which is by default inside the webapp folder.
 - ii)'Simple_Changes' denotes the list of considered Simple Changes to be detected
 - iii) 'Dataset_URIs' which denotes namedgraphs associated with the corresponding dataset versions within virtuoso, used optionally in a new user assignment
+- iv) 'Dataset_Files_Folder' 'Dataset_Default_Schema' contain options for enabling the management of datasets for admins.
+To enable them remove#.

 # DEMO VIDEO